 The curtain rises on a 19th century whaling ship manned by a manly assortment of human hearties, and, after a boisterous opening number ("Fathoms Below"), the vessel sails away — not into the sunset but upwards into the rafters — and the sea level rises with it until the entire stage is engulfed in a watery wonderland, putting the audience (as the show's Oscar-winning song goes) "Under the Sea."
 You have magically arrived in Subterrania, where an aquacade of characters glides swimmingly across the stage on wheeled Heelys.

+"Under the Sea" was the one Oscar lyricist Howard Ashman personally received.
+He died of AIDS, at age 40, nine days before he was cited a second time — for "Beauty and the Beast."
+His writing partner, composer Alan Menken, went on to win eight Oscars and has expanded his original score with ten new songs, lyricked by Glenn Slater.
+Headed for Broadway are two more movies they've musicalized: Leap of Faith and Sister Act.
 The Little Mermaid has grown exponentially with every media move — from four pages of Hans Christian Andersen to 83 minutes of film animation in 1989 to a two and a half hour musical extravaganza.
 On Broadway, Doug Wright was tapped to tell the tail of Ariel, who cuts a deal with a sea witch to swap her fins for feet so she could live and love among humans.

 Standing out among the first-class assortment of first-nighters who filed into the theatre were two actresses who voiced those combative characters in the feature-length cartoon almost two decades ago — Jodi Benson, the angelic Ariel, and Pat Carroll, the awful Ursula.